 Should You Visit an ENT Doctor for Your Allergy Treatment?

 If you have tried several over-the-counter medications and they don’t work, you should call our ENT office.
 Our ENT doctors will perform a thorough ear, nose, and throat examination, review your symptoms with you, and review your health history.

 - We can help determine which treatment methods are best for you.

-- We can give advice regarding certain environmental controls, and determine if other health problems are contributing to your symptoms (i.e. infection, deviated septum, polyps, etc).
+- We can advise on specific environmental controls and determine if other health problems contribute to your symptoms (i.e., infection, deviated septum, polyps, etc.).

 - If needed, our ENT doctors may recommend allergy testing to pinpoint the allergens that cause problems in your life.

-- If you are doing yard work (mowing the grass, gardening, etc), or if you are cleaning indoors, wear a pollen mask.
+- If you are doing yardwork (mowing the grass, gardening, etc.), or cleaning indoors, wear a pollen mask.
 You can buy one at your local drugstore.